isabella232/ads-infra-kontrol/README.md

 not started and you have to explicitely add it to the supervisor jobs.
 Anything with extension *conf* found under */home/kontrol/supervisor* will be included as a supervisor configuration file.

-Please note [**telegraf**](https://github.com/influxdata/telegraf) 1.2.1 will be installed as well but won't run unless configured to do so in the derived images.
+### Metrics

+This image includes [**telegraf**](https://github.com/influxdata/telegraf) 1.2.1.
+Its core configuration is automatically generated at boot time based on the pod & node labels.
+Telegraf will not run by default unless explicitely started in the derived images.
+Please note you do need to define the *kontrol.unity3d.com/opentsdb* annotation and set it to a valid host for the configuration to be generated.

 ### Documentation